aws-samples/aws-install-sap-with-jenkins-ansible/ansible-playbooks/aws-sap-hana/README.md

 --- | --- | ---
-EC2_HOSTNAME | The hostname to be applied on the instance | demo PRIVATE_DNS_ZONE | Private DNS Zone to be applied on the instance | sap-demo.com MASTER_PASSWORD | The master password for Hana installation | P@ssw0rd
-EFS_ID | The EFS ID to attach to this instance that will hold installation files | fs-xxxxxxxx ENABLE_HA | Enable High Availability for this installation or not | true S3_BUCKET_MEDIA_FILES | Path on S3 to download Hana installation binaries | s3://sapgspdemo-sap-binaries-demo/HANA
+EC2_HOSTNAME | The hostname to be applied on the instance | demo PRIVATE_DNS_ZONE | Private DNS Zone to be applied on the instance | sap-demo.com MASTER_PASSWORD | The master password for Hana installation | NO DEFAULT VALUE EFS_ID | The EFS ID to attach to this instance that will hold installation files | fs-xxxxxxxx ENABLE_HA | Enable High Availability for this installation or not | true S3_BUCKET_MEDIA_FILES | Path on S3 to download Hana installation binaries | s3://sapgspdemo-sap-binaries-demo/HANA